 Help to Buy Scheme

-The Key Facts about Help to Buy
+The Government Help to Buy has ended, what’s next?

 The government equity loan is interest free for the first five years after which a fee of 1.75% will be charged from year six, rising annually by RPI inflation plus 1%.
 The equity loan can be repaid at any time within 25 years (or the terms of the mortgage), or on sale of the property.
 The initial loan is repaid, plus a proportion of any growth in the property value.